 - The highest score ever recorded on a single hole in PGA Championship history is 13, which was accomplished by Ray Ainsley on the 16th hole at the 1938 tournament.

-- The 2022 PGA Championship will be held at Southern Hills Country Club in Tulsa, Oklahoma.
+- The 2022 PGA Championship was held at Southern Hills Country Club in Tulsa, Oklahoma, where Justin Thomas won in a playoff over Will Zalatoris.

 - The PGA Championship has been won by players from 12 different countries, with the United States having the most winners at 86.